Mo-ASayed/TeamAlpha-EKS/README.md

-# 2048 App Deployment Project
+# Production-grade multi-app EKS deployment

 This project focuses on deploying a fully containerised 2048 game application on AWS EKS (Elastic Kubernetes Service).
 The infrastructure is provisioned using Terraform for consistency and scalability.
 CI/CD pipelines have been implemented using GitHub Actions to automate the deployment process, and monitoring tools like Prometheus and Grafana are configured to provide real-time insights into application performance and infrastructure health.